 The Company has not accepted any deposits from public and as such, no amount on account of principal or interest on deposits from public was outstanding as on the data of the balance sheet.

-The auditors report and secretarial auditors report does not contain any qualifications, reservations or adverse remarks.
-Report of the secretarial auditor is given as an annexure which forms part of this report.
+The auditors report does not contain any qualifications, reservations or adverse remarks.
+Extract of the Annual Return

 The extract of the annual return in Form No. MGT - 9 is annexed and shall form part of the Boards Report.